 Optionally, drizzle with oil and fluff with a fork before serving.

-has a wonderfully chewy and nutty texture and flavor.
+Filled with a wonderfully chewy & nutty texture and flavor.

 Be certain to rinse your quinoa before placing it into the Instant Pot.
 Sometimes quinoa contains a bitter outer coating called saponin that can cause digestive irritation if not fully rinsed off.